gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/events/FailureEvent.md

 ### Properties
 `string` message: Failure message.
+`string` schema_version: The version of the Objectiv Taxonomy Schema used to generate this event.
 `LocationStack` location_stack: undefined
 `GlobalContexts` global_contexts: undefined
 `discriminator` _type: A string literal used during serialization.
 Should always match the Event interface name.